 Other Packaging and Labeling Requirements

-The law, decree, and order state that health warnings must be printed on each pack, carton or package of tobacco products.
-Accordingly, the law meets FCTC Art.
-11 with respect to warnings on unit packaging and labeling.
+The law meets FCTC Art.
+11 with respect to warnings on unit packaging and labeling of tobacco products.

-The law, decree, and order state that health warnings must be printed on each pack, carton, or package of tobacco products.
-Accordingly, the law meets FCTC Art.
-11 with respect to warnings on outside packaging and labeling.
+The law meets FCTC Art.
+11 with respect to warnings on outside packaging and labeling of tobacco products.

 A requirement that warnings or messages may not be placed where they may be permanently damaged or concealed when opening the pack

 The law prohibits printing health warnings “in a place where [they] may be damaged when the packaging is opened.”